Why do you see yourself as being Modern, Vintage, Classic, or Eclectic?

 What advice do you have for a newly engaged bride?

+There are so many things I can say about this topic.
+Some are definitely more cliche than others.
+Like, get the best photographer you can possibly afford; cut some money off the flowers and food if you have too.
+Hahaha!!
 But in all seriousness, I am all about the experience of couples on their wedding day.
 It should not be a day overfilled to the rim with things to do every 15 minutes.
 I believe it should be a day to just have a great time, your way, and no one else's way.
 Take lots of time to enjoy the process.
 Take time to just sit and relax.
 Take time away from the crowd, just you and your new husband.

 What is your favorite thing about weddings?

+The story to be told is really what drives me.
+From beginning to end, even some of the stressful moments I believe are special; I love laughter, tears and dancing.
+Some of my favorite parts of the day are the getting ready moments because people are calm and enjoying themselves.
+It’s a great time for reflection and a time to feel the excitement of what is to come.
 I also love the very moment after the ceremony is over, as the couple walks down the aisle.
 I think it’s probably my single most favorite moment of the day.
 The couple looks overjoyed as they hold hands for the first time as husband and wife and as they look at their friends and family cheering them on.
 Fun receptions are always awesome, especially when couples love to party, dance and spend time together.

 What steps do you take to ensure that your clients will have amazing wedding days when working with you?

+I asked myself these questions for a long time and I think recently I found an answer.
+As I mentioned before, I am all about the experience of my brides and grooms.
+I am always conscious about how they are feeling and the experience they are having.
+Some couples like more pictures than others. if I ever feel it's time to stop the shoot, I will not push my couples for more and more.
+I try to make them feel as comfortable in front of the lens as possible, with either minimal coaching or sometimes telling them exactly what to do if I feel that works with them best.
 I give them time to be themselves and even freedom to try things they want to try.
 I think that is part of the experience; its a fine gurgling act but I believe and I also been told that I am good at it.
 I am sensitive to people's feelings and I fall in love with people easily.
 This makes i easy for me to care about them like family or friends.
 I believe that create good photography there must be a relationship between the photographer and the bride and groom long before the wedding day.
 So, I try to get to know my couples before the wedding.
 I spend time with them in person or at least over the phone.
 Engagement sessions are super important for this type of relationship.